elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

     li [] []
 ```

-Having the comma characters at the beginning of the line might seem foreign if
-you're coming from other languages, but it's easy to get used to.
-And if you're
-using elm-format then we're able to focus less on syntax and more on the
-overall concepts we're learning here.

 Now we can start to break up our `main` function into smaller parts.
 Each of
 these functions will return simple HTML, so we can add our type annotations: